Skip to main content

 If the bear notices you, continue backing away, wave your arms, and signal to the bear you’re not trying to sneak up on it.
 Now’s the time to take note of the wind direction.
 If you need to use your bear spray, you don’t want it blasting you in the face.
 It’s also the time to get your bear spray in hand and — most importantly — ensure the plastic (usually white) safety tab is off.
 Continue backing away slowly.

-After a Bear Encounter
+After a bear encounter

 Once blasted in the face with a full can of bear spray, most bears are likely to retreat.
 Don’t stick around, as they may return to the scene of the encounter.
 This is especially true if they’re predatory, meaning they’re likely to stalk you despite properly deployed bear spray.
 That could also be true if you didn’t get enough spray into the bear’s face to deter them fully.
 It’s impossible to know, so the best course of action after an encounter is to flee the scene calmly but quickly.
 If it happened in a national park or forest, let the nearest ranger station know about the event.

 The active ingredient in bear spray naturally degrades over time.
 Most sprays, including those from Sabre and Counter Assault, have a shelf life of four years.
 The expiration date is printed directly on the canister.
 Always discard and replace old canisters immediately before heading into the backcountry.
-Also, be sure to store them away from extreme temperatures like inside a hot car or in your garage, where they may freeze.
+Also, be sure to store them away from extreme temperatures, such as inside a hot car or in your garage, where they may freeze.
 This not only causes them to degrade faster but can force the cans to burst.

 Mike Richard